 Object oriented design: We adopted an object oriented design for CSIM which is similar to the approaches taken in GENESIS and NEURON.
-That is there are objects (e.g. a LifNeuron object implements the standard leaky-integrate-and-fire model) which are interconnected by means of well defined signal channels.
+That is there are objects (e.g. a LifNeuron object implements the standard LIF model) which are interconnected by means of well defined signal channels.
 The creation of objects, the connection of objects and the setting of parameters of the objects is controlled at the level of Matlab whereas the actual simulation is done in the C++ core.

-Fast C++ core: Since CSIM is implemented in C++ and is not as general as e.g. GENESIS simulations are performed quite fast.
-We also implemented some ideas from event driven simulators which result in a considerable speedup (up to a factor of three for low firing rates; see the subsection about implementation aspects below).
+Fast C++ core : Since CSIM is implemented in C++ and is not as general as e.g. GENESIS simulations are performed quite fast.
+We also implemented some ideas from event driven simulators which result in a considerable speedup (up to a factor of three for low